zenvin-dev/UnitySettingsFramework/README.md

 }
 ```
 The above factory can create an instance of `DropdownSetting`.
 By default, it will respond to the json type string `"dropdown"`.
 Note that the factory uses `SettingBase<T>.CreateInstanceWithValues`, rather than [`ScriptableObject.CreateInstance`](https://docs.unity3d.com/ScriptReference/ScriptableObject.CreateInstance.html).
-This is necessary, because the setting needs to be initialized.
+This is necessary, because the Setting needs to be initialized.
 Setting instances created with the latter method will not be considered during loading.
 \
 \
-Next, make a `MonoBehaviour` to initialize your Settings Asset and load settings using the `Zenvin.Settings.Loading.RuntimeSettingLoader` class:
+Next, make a `MonoBehaviour` to initialize your Settings Asset and load Settings using the `Zenvin.Settings.Loading.RuntimeSettingLoader` class:
 ```csharp
 using UnityEngine;
 using Zenvin.Settings.Framework;